 Rules Engine—An easy-to-use rules editor makes it simple to automate processes.
-With the Openpath Rules Engine, you can create custom if/then rules for any scenario.
-For example, set a rule that notifies the on-site facility manager of any issues during business hours, but sends a notification to the nighttime security personnel if there is an after-hours breach.
+With the Openpath Advanced Rules Engine, you can create an unlimited number of custom if/then rules for any scenario, with an easy-to-use editor that does the hard work for you.
+For example, set a rule using the convenient dropdown options that notifies the on-site facility manager of any issues during business hours, but sends a notification to the nighttime security personnel if there is an after-hours breach.
 With clearly-defined rules and processes, everything is streamlined and more efficient.

 Detailed reporting—Data is king for any enterprise business.
 Access control systems with detailed, filterable reporting provide better visibility into what’s happening at each location.
 For businesses that need access to audit trails for compliance purposes, such as public entities, a good reporting tool is an essential enterprise feature.

 Activity and usage tracking—A better understanding of usage throughout your buildings gives a clearer picture of how to optimize your space.
 Whether you’re a building owner managing tenant leases, or an enterprise business with national offices, activity reports can show you which spaces are the most profitable, and help you make informed decisions with detailed analytics.